 Vibrant and 988

-- Connect a person in a mental health crisis to a trained counselor who can address their immediate needs and help connect them to ongoing care
+- Connect a person experiencing distress to a trained counselor who can address their immediate needs and help connect them to ongoing care, or local resources

 - Reduce health care spending with more cost-effective early intervention